PrestaShop/prestashop.github.io/news/_posts/core-weekly/2017-02-21-coreweekly-week-7-2017.md

 We'll tweak the menu and content this week: let us know if you feel something is missing!

-Remembe our [Release Schedule](http://build.prestashop.com/news/announcing-our-2017-release-schedule/)?
+Remember our [Release Schedule](http://build.prestashop.com/news/announcing-our-2017-release-schedule/)?
 We intend to release 1.7.1.0 in March... so, expect a beta soon! :)

 ## Code changes in 'develop' branch (for the next minor version, v1.7.1.0)